Rattlesnake James

-Major Raymond "Rattlesnake James" Lisenba (March 6, 1894 – May 1, 1942) also known as Robert S. James, was the last man to be executed by hanging in California.
-He was charged with murdering his fifth wife, Mary Busch, to collect her life insurance benefit and was also suspected of causing the deaths of his third wife, Winona Wallace, and nephew, Cornelius Wright, to collect their life insurance benefits.
+Major Raymond Lisenba (March 6, 1894 – May 1, 1942) also known as Major Lisby, Robert Sherwood James, "Rattlesnake James" or the Rattlesnake Murderer, was the last man to be executed by hanging in California.
+He was charged with murdering his wife, Mary Emma Busch, to collect her life insurance benefit.
+Per the Associated Press, Busch was the last of James's six wives.
+He was suspected of killing his fourth wife, Winona Wallace, and his nephew, Cornelius Wright, to collect on life insurance benefits.
+Lisenba was also convicted on three counts of incest with his niece, Lois Wright, and sentenced to 3 to 150 years in prison.
+Wright was an adult at the time of James's arrest, but 17 at the start of the relationship.